AnimeNL/volunteer-portal-api/api/content/gophers.team/registration/2021-christmas/index.md

 ## What is expected of you?

-  * You're able to be present at the [Broodfabriek](https://de-broodfabriek.nl/) in Rijswijk from 9am on Saturday, all the way to 8pm on Sunday.
+  * You're able to be present at the [Broodfabriek](https://de-broodfabriek.nl/) in Rijswijk from 9am on Saturday, December 12, all the way to 8pm on Sunday, December 13.

   * You're able to help us out with about 12 hours of shifts during the festival.
 Any events that you _really_ want to attend as a visitor will of course be taken into account.